 Obviously the goal when making your own tortillas is to make sure you’re taking the most natural approach.
 A quick read of the corn masa’s ingredients I made my purchase and headed back to my apartment.

 With some experimentation and laying down a cut open plastic bag as a liner I was ready.
 Mixing up tortilla dough is an interesting process and the texture starts out feeling a little like playtime with kinetic sand.
-As you continue making the dough you’ll periodically need to add more water until the texture feels like playdoh.
+As you continue making the dough you’ll periodically need to add more water until the texture feels like Play-doh.

 Once the mixture is the right consistency you’ll need to roll up a ball of dough around the weight of 1 ounce.
+Personally my technique is to use an ice cream scooper and place a scoop onto the tortilla press.

-Place the dough either in between plastic or waxed paper, even and surprisly light pressure on the press will give you a great tortilla.
+Place the dough either in between plastic or waxed paper, even and surprisingly light pressure on the press will give you a great tortilla.
 Remember to peel the plastic or wax paper from the tortilla not the tortilla from the paper or it will fall apart.